DevExpress-Examples/aspnet-core-dashboard-jwt-authentication/README.md

 This example demonstrates how to implement authentication based on [JWT](https://developer.okta.com/blog/2018/03/23/token-authentication-aspnetcore-complete-guide).

+## Example Structure

-We create an [AccountController](CS/Controllers/AccountController.cs) to generate JWT tokens for the predefined set of users.
-Once the token is generated, we save it to [sessionStorage](https://www.w3schools.com/jsref/prop_win_sessionstorage.asp) in the [Login](Views/Home/Login.cshtml) view.
+An [AccountController](CS/Controllers/AccountController.cs) generates JWT tokens for the predefined set of users.
+Once the token is generated, the app saves it to [sessionStorage](https://www.w3schools.com/jsref/prop_win_sessionstorage.asp) in the [Login](Views/Home/Login.cshtml) view.

 The [Dashboard](Views/Home/Dashboard.cshtml) view passes this token to the [CustomDashboardController](CS/Controllers/CustomDashboardController.cs) (it is marked with the [AuthorizeAttribute](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.authorization.authorizeattribute?view=aspnetcore-3.1)) by using the [AjaxRemoteService.beforeSend](https://docs.devexpress.com/Dashboard/js-DevExpress.Dashboard.AjaxRemoteService?p=netframework#js_devexpress_dashboard_ajaxremoteservice_beforesend) callback function: